Iganga General Hospital

-Iganga General Hospital, also, Iganga District Hospital or Iganga Main Hospital, commonly known as Nakavule Hospital is a hospital in Iganga, Eastern Uganda.
+Iganga General Hospital, also, Iganga District Hospital or Iganga Main Hospital, Iganga Hospital commonly known as Nakavule Hospital, is a hospital in Iganga, Eastern Uganda.

 Location

 The hospital is located on the Jinja-Tororo Highway, about 40 km, northeast of Jinja Regional Referral Hospital.
 The coordinates of Iganga General Hospital are: 0°36'57.0"N, 33°29'04.0"E (Latitude:0.615828; Longitude:33.484431).

 Overview

 Iganga General Hospital is a 100-bed, government-owned hospital.
 It serves Iganga District and parts of the districts of Luuka, Mayuge, Bugiri, Namutumba and Kaliro.
 It was built in 1968.
-Over the years, the underfunded, understaffed hospital's infrastructure has deteriorated and the hospital equipment has aged and become antiquated.
+Over the years, the underfunded, understaffed hospital's infrastructure has deteriorated and equipment has aged and become antiquated.
 The overworked staff are underpaid and of low morale.

 Renovations

 In 2013 the Uganda Ministry of Health, using a loan of $195 million from the World Bank, began renovating a number of hospitals including this hospital.
 The renovation work was complete by November 2015.